nhsd-exeter/dos-road-distance/README.md

 * Then a space and three plus words space delimited, first letter of first word upper case
 * No punctuation at the end of the first line
 * You can have multiple lines with anything else needed, but each line must be less then 75 characters
+* Note: All commits must be GPG signed
 ```
 git commit -S -m "<MESSAGE>"
 ```